AdyantSaraswat/Job-Application-Tracker/README.md

 ## How to Run

-1. Make sure you have Python installed (Python 3.x recommended).
+1. Make sure you have Python installed.
 2. Clone this repository or download the files.
 3. Open a terminal and navigate to the project folder.
 4. Run the program: